Menu

 X-rays and gamma radiation would be two examples of highly ionizing electromagnetic radiation.

-Non-ionizing radiations are those that do not have sufficient frequency to cause ionization of the exposed materials.
+Non-ionizing radiations are those that do not have enough frequency to cause ionization of exposed materials.

-Examples of non-ionizing radiation include microwaves or radio waves.
-This type of radiation does not have enough energy to directly cause DNA mutations and therefore probably cannot initiate carcinogenesis but could be promoters.
+As an example of non-ionizing radiation, microwaves or radio waves can be mentioned.
+This type of radiation does not have sufficient energy to directly cause DNA mutations and therefore probably cannot initiate carcinogenesis but could be promoters.

 From the point of view of its effects on health, non-ionizing radiation can be classified into three large groups:

-• Radio frequency and microwave fields: 30 kHz - 300 GHz range.
+• Radio frequency and microwave fields: range 30 kHz - 300 GHz.

 • Optical radiation: from infrared light to ultraviolet light.